 What happens though when the market makes a turn that’s longer than expected.
 Do we sell everything and panic?
 Do we hold it with no regard to downward risk?
 Some will advocate both of these options and we’ll go over these as well as five other ideas to consider.

 Below are 7 strategies to show you how to invest in a Bear Market.

 1. Do Nothing and Continue to Hold

-This is the advice that many financial adviser and “industry experts” give.
+This is the advice that many financial advisers and “industry experts” give.
 The idea behind this is that historically Bear Markets are always short-lived and eventually the Bull Market will resume and make up for losses.
-This means that you accept all the risk of the downward move and are banking on stocks recovering to new heights.
+This means that you accept all the risks of the downward move and are banking on stocks recovering to new heights.

 Although historically this is true, sometimes it can take years for stocks to recover their prices and depending on where you are in life, waiting may not be an option.
 Generally, the older an investor is, the more negatively this strategy can affect them whereas younger investors that intend to keep their money in the market for decades to come will probably have nothing to fear using this strategy.